fpriotto/db2_api/README.md

 # db2_api

-This project aims to connect to Db2 on cloud and use ibm_db API to issue SQL statements to specific tables in the database.
+This project aims to connect to Db2 on cloud and use ibm_db API to issue SQL statements to specific and different tables in a database to answer common questions that could be found in a Data Engineer routine, such as "Which Schools have Average Student Attendance lower than 70%?" or "List 5 schools with lowest safety score".
 As a Data Engineer, one must know how to:

 - Access databases using python;
 - Write code using APIs;